Things to Do in San Diego for AdultsFebruary 19, 2021

-Not as famous as Orange County for its amusement parks, San Diego has a few local secret spots for you to enjoy.
+Maybe not as famous as Hollywood for its amusement parks like Universal Studios – San Diego has a few local secret spots for you to enjoy.

 One of the two major amusement parks in San Diego is SeaWorld.
 As an oceanarium, you can watch and see aquatic animals in their natural element either within their exhibits or live-action shows.
 Grab a beer and snacks, walk around the interactive park, or head over to the roller coaster and other rides, including the Bayside Skyride.

 Legoland is for the kid in all of us.
 Check out the exhibits, each made from thousands upon thousands of legos.
 Or get in a line and jump on one of the many roller coasters and other rides.
 Don’t worry, the passages and carriages aren’t made from legos, just the exhibits.